* To take $580 mln impairment charge

 By Ernest Scheyder

-Analysts had expected the company to report $1.70 per share when it reports its results on Jan.
-28, according to Thomson Reuters I/B/E/S.
+Analysts had expected the company to earn $1.70 per share in the fourth quarter, according to Thomson Reuters I/B/E/S.

-Caterpillar closed the purchase of ERA Mining Machinery Ltd and its subsidiary Siwei, China’s fourth-largest maker of hydraulic roof supports, last June, paying HK$5.06 billion, or $653.4 million.
-ERA had been publicly traded in Hong Kong, doing business through Siwei, which is known for making equipment to support roofs in mines.
+Caterpillar closed the purchase of ERA Mining Machinery Ltd and its subsidiary Siwei last June, paying HK$5.06 billion, or $653.4 million at current exchange rates.

 A member of the Caterpillar board during the course of the Siwei deal told Reuters the board was distracted at the time by a larger transaction and paid relatively little attention to the Siwei acquisition.

 “It came as a complete surprise to us,” the former board member said of the fraud, speaking on condition of anonymity because of the sensitivity of the situation.
 “It was presented to us as a pretty straightforward transaction.
 It’s a shame.
 It should have been investigated further.”